Neperoni/3005BadRelax/readme.md

 # Welcome to my GitHub

-I've completed a submission to the bonus assignment for COMP3005 Database Management.
+### This repository is for the bonus assignment for COMP3005 Database Management.

 This project is a relational database query system.
-It loads databases and can run arbitrarily nested queries on the data (note: overflow might occur).
+It loads databases and can run arbitrarily nested queries on the data

 **GitHub Link:** [3005BadRelax](https://github.com/Neperoni/3005BadRelax)